merijnovergaauw/Hyper-V-Management-Pack-Extensions-2019/README.md

 # Hyper-V Management Pack Extensions 2019

-This Hyper-V Management Pack Extensions 2019 is intended to add performance monitoring to the existing Hyper-V Management Pack.
+This Hyper-V Management Pack Extensions 2019 is intended to add performance monitoring to the existing Hyper-V SCOM Management Pack.

 This MP has monitors, rules and views that are detailed below.
 To avoid huge database consumption most of the performance rules are disabled by default.
 You can use these rules for creating your environment baselines.